thrift-shop/thrift-shop/README.md

 # thrift-shop
 Primary project and documentation for Thrift Shop

-The Thrift Shop is a microservices application built using [Thrift-Server](https://github.com/creditkarma/thrift-server).
+The Thrift Shop is a micro-services application built using [Thrift-Server](https://github.com/creditkarma/thrift-server).
 It is used to demonstrate how to build a complete application based on the Thrift tools built @creditkarama.

 ## Table Of Contents